Here are a list of easy to understand, not too technical electromagnetic field (EMF) definitions.

 Or neutral conductor.
 The common term for a grounded conductor (GC), white in the US.

-Ionizing radiation has the ability to break molecular bonds, non-ionizing radiation was once considered safe because it cant do this.
+Devices like cell phones, cordless phones, WiFi emit non-ionizing radiation.
+Ionizing radiation has the ability to break molecular bonds, non-ionizing radiation was once considered safe because it can’t do this.

 Usually refers to one of the voltage carrying conductors in a power line or in an entrance cable to a building.